juvilius/mathchem-package/README.md

+##README
+This readme file is for 0.1.1 version.
+Will be updated for current 0.1.7 version.

 ##What is Mathchem?

 Mathchem is a free open source Python package for calculating topological indices and other invariants of molecular graphs.
 Currently it has version 0.1.1.
 This means that the package is on a very early stage of development.
 It was not fully tested and any feedback is welcome.